ahmed-said7/slash-task/README.md

 ## note

-if hosted database link has been expired replace .env file with new localhost database link
+replace .env database url with your own database url you can import postman collection from project files here or you can use collection link

 ## base url is
 base => http://localhost:5000/api